rocket-pool/RPIPs/RPIPs/RPIP-59.md

 - The express queue is meant to favor (a) small NOs and (b) existing NOs.
 The end goal in both cases is to support multiple values enshrined in [RPIP-23](RPIP-23.md) (the pDAO charter): decentralization, protocol safety, and the health of the Ethereum network.
   - The `express_queue_tickets_base_provision` is enough to get started, and currently matches the length of `base_bond_array`
   - The tickets from `(bonded ETH in legacy minipools)/4` are enough to fully migrate to 4-ETH deposits during Saturn 1 using the express queue OR to partly migrate to 1.5-ETH deposits after Saturn 2
-  - It's worth emphasizing that the tickets stick around -- ie, a node operator joining during a time when we don't have an NO queue (ie, when RP has an immediate need for NO supply) gets to keep their express queue benefit for a later time if they wish
+  - Tickets may be used or not at an NO's discretion and do not expire!
+This is because a Node Operator joining during a time when we don't have an NO queue is helping fill a protocol need, and it therefore doesn't make sense for us to require them to incur the additional cost of using up a ticket.
+This means they get to keep their express queue benefit for a later time if they wish.
 - Validators with `base_bond` deposits are prioritized to promote decentralization; new or smaller Node Operators can get up to `base_bond_array.length` validators launched ahead of larger Node Operators adding `reduced_bond` validators.

 ### Deposit Mechanics